Amir-Ahammed/Microsoft-Cloud-Hybrid-Infrastructure/Module 1/Microsoft Identity Solutions.md

 - LDAP and Kerberos authentication.
 - Group Policy support in cloud environments.
 - No need to patch or manage domain controllers.
+- Support for Directory-Aware applications
+- Integrates with Entra ID
+- Managed domain services on Azure

 #### User Management
 - Users are synced from Entra ID (no direct creation in Entra DS).